alexsmgouveia/amg-dapper-entities/README.md

 # amg-dapper-entities
-CLI to assist in the generation of .NET entity classes
+CLI to assist in the generation of .NET entities classes

 ## Features
 AMG.Dapper.Entities is an aid in creating entity classes.
 In the current version it only supports the SQLServer database.